 Click on photo to scroll

-De Stijl Art Gallery has just installed our first rotation of artists' artworks after our initial eight weeks of exhibition.
-(May 2021)
+De Stijl Art Gallery has just installed a new rotation of artists' artworks.
+(July 2021)

-As per our plan to keep dynamic gallery motion and accommodate the vast amount of local talent to exhibit and sell there are 15 new local artists' works now exhibited in the gallery.
+As per our plan to keep dynamic gallery motion and accommodate the vast amount of local talent.

 This brings the count of a total of 33 artists with artwork ranging from sculpture through the traditional oils, acrylics, watercolors and now pastels.